Kalaninuiamamao: Consorts and children

 Kalaninuiamamao visited Kauai as well as Oahu, where he fell in love with the Chiefess Kamakaimoku, and engaged her to come to Hawaii as his bride.
-Living with him at the court of his father, she bore him a son Kalaniʻōpuʻu, who afterwards succeeded him.
+Living with him at the court of his father, they had a son Kalaniʻōpuʻu, who afterwards succeeded him.
 Their union was not of long duration, for within a year or two she left him and became the wife of his brother Keeaumoku Nui, and to him she bore another son, Keōua.
 Kalaninuiamamao married again to his half-sister, Princess Kekaulike-i-Kawekiuonalani.
 His third wife was Kapaihi-a-Ahu, the daughter of Ahu.
 His fourth wife was Kalanikumaikiekia.
 His fifth wife was his own daughter Kaolanialii.
 He had issues, two sons and two daughters.
 His second son by his second wife was Keawemauhili.
 His eldest daughter, by Kapaihi, was Kaolanialii who became his fifth wife.
 His youngest daughter and granddaughter by his fifth wife was Alapaiwahine.
 From Keawemauhili descended the House of Kawānanakoa, and from Alapaiwahine descended the House of Kalākaua.